neumantm/TimLib/README.md

 But I just wanted to do it my self.
 And most of them are extractions from other projects, so they exist anyway and i just collect them here.

+I will be working on some better documentation at some point.

+The compiled jars can be found under target.

 ## Overview
 ### Misc
 Misc contains all static methods that can't be linked to any specifc class